 As Woodridge says, we can borrow, trade, steal, even invent words for our own pleasure.
 To find words, you have to pay attention.
 You’ll discover them in your environment (around the house or when you’re out and about), in conversations, in your reading material, on TV, and in the songs you listen to.
 They are the labels we use for ordinary objects, extraordinary moments, and anything unusual.

 I plucked eviscerate from a favorite R.E.M. song.
 Arbitrary came from a television show.
-Humma humma — something my mom used to say when I was a kid (it means ho hum or that’s hot).
+Humma humma — something my mom used to say when I was a kid (it means “ho hum” or “that’s hot,” depending on the inflection).
 Wooldridge’s favorite method is to take walks and grab words from nature or from field guides.
 She notes, “My friend Tom’s Ford pickup repair manual is chock full of great words: luminosity probe, diesel throttle, control tool, acceleration pump link, swivel, internal vent valve, choke hinge pin…”